 Our company itself is the perfect example of this.
-The problem, in this case, was identified by the StudyFlats Founder, Sohrab Vazir, after studying in Manchester, the Midlands and Newcastle.
-After encountering problems with finding a place both before and during his time in the UK, Sohrab sought to provide accessibility to housing options for other students.
+The problem, in this case, was identified by the StudyFlats Founder, Sohrab Vazir, after studying in Manchester, the Midlands, and Newcastle.
+After encountering problems with finding a place both before and during his time in the UK, Sohrab sought to provide access to housing options for other students.

 3) Talk to your university

-All universities have a department which assists students with finding and researching careers, including self-employment.
+All universities have a department that assists students with finding and researching careers, including self-employment.

 4) Look at previous case studies

-If your university is in the list, then it is best to approach them as your first point of contact and enquire further from their business support department.
+If your university is on the list, then it is best to approach them as your first point of contact and enquire further from their business support department.